hailo-ai/Hailo-Application-Code-Examples/runtime/python/object_detection/README.md

 Additional Notes
 ----------------

-- The example was only tested with ``HailoRT v4.19.0``
+- The example was only tested with ``HailoRT v4.20.0``
 - The example expects a HEF which contains the HailoRT Postprocess
 - The script assumes that the image is in one of the following formats: .jpg, .jpeg, .png or .bmp
+- Number of input images should be divisible by batch_size

 Disclaimer
 ----------